 A system of food tags helps users keep track of which foods in their refrigerator need to be eaten first

 Spotted: No matter how much we try to avoid it, we have all had the experience of finding food at the back of the fridge that spoiled before we could eat it.
-In fact, it is estimated that, each year, around 6.6 million tonnes of food are wasted this way in the UK alone.
+In fact, it is estimated that, each year, households waste around 6.6 million tonnes of food in the UK alone.
 That equates to £10.2 billion (€12.3 billion).
 Now, startup Tugiba has proposed a solution with connected devices that remind users when the food in their fridge is about to go out of date.

 Tugiba’s Nudge Tag system has two parts – a cloud-connected ‘Puck’, and electronic ‘Tags’that are connected to the Puck.
 The Puck is hung on the front of the refrigerator door, while the Tags are clipped to individual foods or packets.
 When the user places a food item in the fridge, they twist a dial on the Puck to indicate how many days are left before the food item expires.
 They then press a Bluetooth pairing button on a Tag, and hold that Tag near the Puck.
 The devices connect and the Tag uploads the expiration data.